EmanueleBoa/PyNeuralNet/README.md

 # PyNeuralNet
-A python library for feed-forward Neural Networks
+A python library for Artificial Neural Networks